LinkedIn membership and revenue soar, mobile outlook promising

 | SAN FRANCISCO

-SAN FRANCISCO LinkedIn Corp LNKD.N sailed past Wall Street's expectations with second-quarter revenue jumping 59 percent, as its efforts to become a highly trafficked website and popular mobile app paid off with robust membership growth.
+SAN FRANCISCO LinkedIn Corp sailed passed Wall Street's expectations with second-quarter revenue jumping 59 percent, as its efforts to become a highly trafficked website and popular mobile app paid off with robust membership growth.

 The company's shares surged 7 percent to record levels after the bell.
 It also raised its full-year guidance, although it gave a lower-than-expected forecast for the third quarter.